 Recent reports include the "Top 100 researchers- home & abroad" (which includes the quotation above) and the "Top 50 Italian Institutes".

-This type of analyses are mainly based on the H-index method (an index that attempts to measure both the productivity and impact of the published work of a scientist or scholar); it therefore suffers from various limitations deriving from factors such as the difference in average number of publications among disciplines (especially, between science and the humanities), or from the fact that it's a purely quantitative analysis.
+This type of analysis is mainly based on the H-index method (an index that attempts to measure both the productivity and impact of a scientist's or scholar's published work); it therefore suffers from various limitations deriving from factors such as the difference in average number of publications among disciplines (especially between the sciences and the humanities), or from the fact that it's a purely quantitative measure.

 However, it seems to me as being an important step in the right direction: meritocracy.

-p.s.
-I found out there's a recent article by Ignazio Marino on the topic [Working Toward Meritocracy in Italy, Ignazio R. Marino, Science 6 June 2008: 1289]; I couldn't download it but here's a short commentary on it I could find online:
+P.S.
+I found a recent article by Ignazio Marino on this topic: Working Toward Meritocracy in Italy, Ignazio R. Marino, Science 6 June 2008: 1289.
+I couldn't download it, but here's a short commentary I found online:

 ...